Geopolitical uncertainty shifts investor focus back to President-elect’s policies

 expand image

-Despite the uncertainty, opportunities remain in US equities across sectors such as financial services and energy, small capitalisation stocks and non-US markets benefiting from the reshaping of global supply chains.
+Despite the uncertainty, opportunities remain in US equities across sectors such as financial services and energy, small capitalisation stocks, and non-US markets benefiting from the reshaping of global supply chains.

-According to the Global Outlook 2025, authored by Ronald Temple, chief market strategist for Lazard’s financial advisory and asset management businesses, the 2024 elections, including Donald Trump’s re-election in the US, have significantly shifted the narrative.
+According to the Global Outlook 2025, authored by Ronald Temple, chief market strategist for Lazard’s financial advisory and asset management businesses, the 2024 elections, including Trump’s re-election in the US, have significantly shifted the narrative.

 After “decades of globalisation, multilateralism, and relative geopolitical stability”, geopolitical conflicts are now at the forefront, influencing investors and corporate executives in their capital allocation decisions.

-The top geopolitical shifts include a potential end to US aid for Ukraine, uncertainty over the future of NATO, a less predictable US policy towards China, particularly regarding Taiwan, and possible escalation of the Middle East regional conflict out of the Persian Gulf, leading to a disruption in the flow of energy products.
+The top geopolitical shifts include a potential end to US aid for Ukraine; uncertainty over the future of NATO; a less predictable US policy towards China, particularly regarding Taiwan; and possible escalation of the Middle East regional conflict out of the Persian Gulf, leading to a disruption in the flow of energy products.

-“The more meaningful change will relate to Iran where I expect a resumption of the ‘maximum pressure’ campaign that significantly curtailed Iran’s ability to export energy products and participate in global commerce,” Temple stated in the report.
+“The more meaningful change will relate to Iran where I expect a resumption of the ‘maximum pressure’ campaign that significantly curtailed Iran’s ability to export energy products and participate in global commerce,” Temple said in the report.

-According to Lazard’s Top 10 geopolitical trends in 2025, the likely imposition of oil and financial sanctions through Trump’s “maximum pressure” campaign would aim to further weaken Tehran’s economy and military capabilities.
+According to Lazard’s top 10 geopolitical trends in 2025, the likely imposition of oil and financial sanctions through Trump’s “maximum pressure” campaign would aim to further weaken Tehran’s economy and military capabilities.

 “However, the region is now much more unsettled than it was during Trump’s first term, making the balancing act between imposing sanctions and ensuring stability significantly more challenging.”